Multilingual Learners (MLL)

 اس صفحہ کا ترجمہ کرنے کے لئے، اس صفحے کے اوپری دائیں کونے میں 'مترجم' کے ٹیب پر کلک کریں.

 To support English language development, the Snoqualmie Valley School District utilizes a content-based Supportive Mainstream instructional model.
-This is an approach for teaching English learners (ELs) using specific strategies to make academic subjects comprehensible and accessible while promoting the students’ English language development.
-This English language support is received by all EL students in their classroom, through individual or small group instruction, as needed.
+This is an approach for teaching Multilingual learners (MLLs) using specific strategies to make academic subjects comprehensible and accessible while promoting the students’ English language development.
+This English language support is received by all MLL students in their classroom, through individual or small group instruction, as needed.
 Some specific instructional models implemented in Snoqualmie Valley schools are SIOP, and Project GLAD.
-Additionally, the Washington State English Language Development Standards (ELDs) provide learning targets for teachers as they help EL students learn English.
+Additionally, the Washington State English Language Development Standards (ELDs) provide learning targets for teachers as they help MLL students learn English.

 - ACCESSIBLE CONTENT: Teachers use instructional strategies to make grade-level standards and content accessible to all students, regardless of their proficiency.

 - LANGUAGE DEVELOPMENT: Teachers review progress and provide targeted instruction to support students’ individual language needs.

 - PEER INTERACTION: Teachers plan and implement structures for frequent peer interaction to develop students’ oral language and literacy skills.

 - LANGUAGE CONNECTIONS: Teachers engage students in intentional opportunities to make connections between English and other languages.